← Back to BlogParenting by Age

 Time Limits:

-• Legitimate apps being blocked (adjust allow list)
+• Legitimate apps being blocked (adjust the allow list — add BYJU'S, Vedantu, or school-specific apps)

-• Unexpected high usage of allowed apps (consider limits)
+• Unexpected high usage of allowed apps (consider adding limits)

 • Attempts to circumvent (have the conversation)

-This isn't about control.
-It's about building habits before high school makes everything harder.
+This is not about control.
+It is about building habits before high school makes everything harder.

 When your child is 15, you want them to:

-• Self-regulate screen time (because they've practiced it)
+• Self-regulate screen time (because they have practised it)

-• Understand why limits exist (because you've discussed it)
+• Understand why limits exist (because you have discussed it)

-• Come to you with concerns (because you've been approachable)
+• Come to you with concerns (because you have been approachable)

-• Navigate social media safely (because they've had gradual, supervised exposure)
+• Navigate social media safely (because they have had gradual, supervised exposure)

-Kids who start with unrestricted access at 10 don't magically develop these skills.
+Kids who start with unrestricted access at 10 do not magically develop these skills.
 Kids who grow up with thoughtful limits and ongoing conversations do.

-Australia's social media ban created something new: a societal expectation that under-16s shouldn't be on these platforms.
+Australia's social media ban and India's Karnataka ban have created something new: a societal expectation that under-16s should not be on these platforms.

 Your child's peers will increasingly be off social media.
 The "everyone else has it" argument is weakening.
-Government, schools, and parents are aligning.
+Governments, schools, and parents are aligning.

-This is the best environment we've had for setting healthy digital habits in primary school children.
+This is the best environment we have had for setting healthy digital habits in primary school children.

 Use it.